liuxuan666/OrderCombo/README.md

 The detailed conda environment for configuring the model can be found in "environment.yaml".

 # Usage
-You can run the following command in python development environment:
+You can run the following command in Python development environment:

 * python main.py \<parameters\>  #---classification task with 5-fold CV

+The detailed parameter configuration can be found in the config.yaml file.